AmbireTech/adex-protocol/README.md

 ### Privacy of publishers/advertisers

+@TODO take this from components/smart-platform

 There's nothing in AdEx requiring advertisers/publishers to identify with anything other than a cryptographic identity, so one entity may use as many identities as they want to help preserve their privacy.

 ### Privacy of the end-user

-Privacy of end users is protected by having all of the information that the system learns about them stored only their own browser by our SDK.
+Privacy of end users is protected by having all of the information that the system learns about them stored only their own browser by our SDK's `localStorage`.
 The SDK is designed in a way that it will learn about the user, but keep that information locally and never reveal it to anyone or anything.
-This is made possible by moving the process of selecting an ad to show to the user's browser.
+This is made possible by moving the process of selecting an ad to show to the user's browser, somewhat similar to header bidding.

 A further advantage to this approach is that the user may easily control what kinds of ads they see, without this being revealed to third parties.